HarryPeach/kia/README.md

 #### .info(text?)

 Stops the spinner, and returns a message with the current text or the provided `text` as well as an icon indicating status.
-Wraps around `stopWithFlair()`
+Wraps around `stopWithFlair()`.
+Returns Kia instance.

 #### .stopWithFlair(text, flair)

 Stops the spinner, and returns a message with the current text or the provided `text` as well as the preceding flair/icon.
+Returns Kia instance.

 ### forPromise(action, text)